near/docs/docs/develop/contracts/workspaces.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-NEAR Workspaces is a library for automating workflows and writing tests for NEAR smart contracts.
+NEAR Workspaces lets you automate workflows and write tests for NEAR smart contracts.
 You can use it as-is or integrate it with a test runner of your choice (AVA, Jest, Mocha, etc.).
 If you don't have a preference, we suggest you to use AVA.

 ## Overview

-Controlled, concurrent workspaces in local NEAR Sandbox blockchains or on NEAR TestNet.
-Fun, deterministic testing and powerful scripting for NEAR.
+NEAR Workspaces provide controlled, concurrent workspaces in a local NEAR Sandbox blockchain or on NEAR TestNet.

-Write tests once, run them both on NEAR TestNet and a controlled NEAR Sandbox local environment
+This allows you write tests once, and run them both on `testnet` and on a controlled Sandbox local environment, enabling deterministic testing and powerful scripting for NEAR smart contracts.

 ## Libraries

-The same Workspaces interface is supported by the following libraries:
+The Workspaces interface is supported by the following libraries:

 | Language | Link |
 |----------|------|